theia-ide/theia-apps/README.md

 [Theia](https://github.com/theia-ide/theia) is a platform to develop Cloud & Desktop IDEs with modern web technologies.

-This repo contains example Theia applications based on published Theia extension packages.
+This repository contains example Theia applications based on published Theia extension packages.

 - [Theia Docker](#theia-docker)
   - [How to use `theiaide/theia` image?](#how-to-use-theiaidetheia-image)